OSCNWeb/Courts/judges/caroline-wall.md

-﻿---
+---
-fname: 'Caroline'
+fname: Caroline
-lname: 'Wall'
+lname: Wall
 id: 861
-published: false
+published: true
 layout: judge-bio
 ---
+Admitted to the Oklahoma Bar - 1995
+Admitted to the Illinois Bar - 1990

+JD, Loyola University of Chicago - 1990
+BA, Psychology, Northwestern University, Evanston, IL - 1986
+Tulsa Edison High School - 1982

-2007, Judge Wall served as Associate District Judge of Tulsa County.
+From 2003-2007, Judge Wall served as Associate District Judge of Tulsa County.
 Judge Wall previously served as Chief Judge of the Criminal Division of Tulsa County District Court.
 Prior to being elected Associate District Judge in 2002, she was an associate with the firm of